On groups with quasidiagonal C*-algebras: Quasidiagonality and groups

 Let $p$ be a prime number.
 We recall the following group from \cite{Abels79}:

 One sees that

 We define

-Abels showed in \cite{Abels79} that $\Gamma/N$ is a finitely presented group.
+Abels showed in \cite{Abels79} that $\Gamma$ and $\Gamma/N$ are finitely presented groups.
 Moreover, as observed by Abels, ideas similar to those in \cite[Page 349]{Hall61}, show that $\Gamma/N$ does not have the Hopf property.
-It is well known that any finitely generated residually finite group has the Hopf property (see \cite{Malcev40}); hence $\Gamma/N$ is not residually finite.
+It is well known that any finitely generated residually finite group has the Hopf property (see \cite{Malcev40, Magnus69}); hence $\Gamma/N$ is not residually finite.
 In particular $\Gamma/N$ is not LEF (see Remark~\ref{rem:rfd-vs-lef}).
 As observed in \cite{Abels79}, the group $\Gamma/N$ is a solvable---hence amenable---group.
+Finally, we note that $\Gamma$ is residually finite.
+This follows from Mal'cev's theorem (stating that a finitely generated subgroup of $\GL(n, F)$ is residually finite for any field $F$) \cite{Malcev40, Magnus69}.

 The proof of the following lemma basically consists of writing down the definitions of induced representations, which we do for the convenience of the reader.

 \begin{lemma} Let $F$ be a finite group and $H\leq Z(F)$.
 Let $\gamma: H \to L(E)$ be a finite dimensional unitary representation of $H$, and $\Ind_H^F\gamma$ be the induced unitary representation of $F$.
 Then \begin{enumerate} \item[(i)] $\V \Ind_H^F\gamma(g)- 1\V\geq\sqrt{2}$ for all $g\in F\setminus H$ and \item[(ii)] $\Ind_H^F\gamma |_H$ is unitary equivalent to $[F:H]\, \gamma$. \end{enumerate} \end{lemma}